Shoaib Akhtar: Indian Premier League

-Akhtar made a successful return to cricket in his first game in the Indian Premier League, playing for the Kolkata Knight Riders against the Delhi Daredevils.
+Akhtar made a successful return to cricket in 2008 in his first game in the Indian Premier League, playing for the Kolkata Knight Riders against the Delhi Daredevils.
 Defending a low score of 133 runs, Akhtar took four top order wickets which ultimately led to the Daredevils being restricted to 110 runs.
 He ended with figures of 4 wickets for 11 runs from three overs, a performance which earned him the player of the match award.
 Akhtar denied that he had any point to prove with his performance, stating, "I just wanted to win the game."
 Knight Riders' captain Sourav Ganguly also acknowledged Akhtar's performance, "He came to the country with lots [of things] happening behind him...But he showed a lot of character."

 Cricket controversies and injuries

-Akhtar's career has been plagued with injuries, controversies and accusations of poor attitude.
+Akhtar's career was plagued with injuries, controversies and accusations of poor attitude.
 After Pakistan's poor performance in the 2003 Cricket World Cup, he got involved in a verbal conflict with former Pakistan captain and fast bowler Waqar Younis.
 Later on Akhtar was sacked along with other players, including Younis.
 In a triangular series in 2003 held in Sri Lanka, he was caught ball tampering making him the second player in cricket to be banned on ball tampering charges.
 The same year he was banned for one Test match and two One Day International matches for abusing South African spin bowler Paul Adams, during a match against South Africa.
 In the 2004 home series with India, he struggled with wrist and back injuries, which raised questions about his commitment to the team.

 He was sent back from the 2005 Australia tour with a hamstring injury amid rumours of indiscipline, lack of commitment and attitudinal complaints.
-He was subsequently fined by the Pakistan Cricket Board for avoiding a late night curfew.
+He was subsequently fined by the Pakistan Cricket Board for avoiding a late-night curfew.
 The rest of his cricketing career was riddled with ankle and knee injuries which forced him to undergo a surgery in February 2006, until finally he was banned for two years for allegedly using performance-enhancing drugs.